 Otherwise, it may be claimed as an educational or triennial CPD activity.
 Whichever option you choose, you cannot claim both peer review and CPD points for the same activity (ie no “double-dipping”).

 Nominate one person to be responsible for writing minutes and sharing them with everyone present.
-An example of meeting minutes is shown below.
-This table can be downloaded as a word document here.
+A simple template for the recording of minutes can be downloaded as a word document.

-RNZCUC allocates points for interaction time only, not preparation.
+RNZCUC allocates points for interaction time only, not preparation or meeting writing.

-The future IS supporting recertification will allow for one person to upload minutes to be uploaded, tagging everyone who was present.
+From late July 2022, UCCIS offers a function to allow one person to upload minutes to be uploaded, tagging everyone who was present.
 In the meantime individuals should record their attencance themselves, and keep a copy of the minutes in case of audit.